ghSMART UNITED KINGDOM GENERAL DATA PROTECTION REGULATION (“UK-GDPR”)

 Transferring information outside of the UK

-We may transfer the personal information we collect about you to countries outside the United Kingdom, namely, the United States and the European Economic Area where ghSMART has administrative services, client consultants and client leadership.
+We may transfer the personal information we collect about you to countries outside the United Kingdom, namely, the United States, Australia, Canada and the European Economic Area where ghSMART has administrative services, client consultants and client leadership.
 There is not an adequacy decision by the Information Commissioner’s Office in respect of the United States, which means they are not deemed to provide an adequate level of protection for your personal information.
 However, to ensure that your personal information does receive an adequate level of protection we have put in place relevant appropriate measures to ensure that your personal information is treated by those outside of the United Kingdom in a way that is consistent with and which respects the laws on data protection (applying UK-GDPR Art.
 46.2 for standard contractual clauses).
 You can contact us if you require further information about these protective measures or would like to obtain a copy of them.

 The period for which data is stored